 At SPI Health and Safety, we are committed to meeting your expectations with our engineering services that can create customized equipment according to the challenges you may be facing.

 “Never overlook workers’ safety; it is, therefore, essential to secure the ladder they will use.
 For example, we have designed a ladder lateral support for customers needing to access the rooftop of their building.
 In addition to stabilizing the ladder and avoid tipping over, these brackets define the access zone and secure the transition,” explains Annie Chantelois, Engineering and Infrastructure Director.

 Different brackets can be installed at the base of the ladder and be adapted to multiple types of terrains.
 Let us advise you!

 When training is necessary, start at the bottom of the ladder

-As your employer, you are responsible to inform and provide a fall protection training program if your workers are using ladders and their working conditions involve risks, such as those listed at point F. At SPI Health and Safety, we provide a great selection of training sessions that will meet the specific requirements of your company.
+As an employer, you are responsible to inform and provide a fall protection training program if your workers are using ladders and their working conditions involve risks.
+At SPI Health and Safety, we provide a great selection of training sessions that will meet the specific requirements of your company.
 Don’t hesitate to contact our experts!